Low Self Esteem And Alcoholism

 There are many resources available to the alcoholic to help him or her achieve a successful sobriety.
 I have seen many ladies over the years that are still sober today.
 How do I know?
 They keep in touch with me on a regular basis.

 They have adhered to the program they were first introduced to when they started counselling.
 They also take their supplements, including Tyrosine and L-Glutamine to help balance their brain chemistry.
 L-Glutamine supports efficient brain function and is the body’s most potent antioxidant and detoxifier.
+You can find glutamine in my Ultimate Gut Health powder.
 Tyrosine is necessary for the manufacture of dopamine and noradrenaline, which are required for concentration, alertness, memory and a happy, stable mood.
 I also recommend Magnesium Ultra Potent to help them reduce stress and assist with a deep and restful sleep without having to use drugs or alcohol.
 LivaTone Plus supports phase 1 and phase 2 detoxification pathways, ensuring optimum detoxification of many toxic substances and also supports liver function and metabolism.

 They meditate (active meditation) every morning for around 20 minutes to give them a good start to their day.
 They use the 4 Stabilising Questions and DBT to help them live in the “now.”
 If they have serious issues, they know to reach out for help and talk about their problems.
 The old days of resorting to alcohol to numb their feelings are gone forever.